Banking and finance

 Licensing requires an initial capital (equity capital or ownerless capital) amounting to at least the equivalent of EUR 5 million in Norwegian kroner.
 The bank's capital must be sufficient to undertake the type of banking in question.
 Members of the Board, the CEO or any other person directly in charge of the bank must also be considered fit and proper for the position.

 The bank must meet all legal requirements that govern its operations.
-A fuller account of the requirements to be met when applying for a banking licence can be found in the Commercial Banks Act (section 8a) and the Savings Banks Act (section 3).
+A fuller account of the requirements to be met when applying for a banking licence can be found in the Financial Institutions Act.

 Licence to carry on banking in another EEA state

 A bank that is licensed to operate in one EEA state is also licensed to operate in any other EEA state, provided it notifies its intention to do so to the authorities of the host country in question.

 The application process

 Maximum processing time for applications for a banking licence in Norway is six months.